-I basically dealt with hot, dust and billion flies, but let’s start from the beginning.
+I basically dealt with heat, dust and a billion flies, but let’s start from the beginning.

-Everyone who knows me even just a little bit is aware how much I love this Country and Australia is my home now.
+Whoever knows me even just a little bit, is aware of how much I love this Country and that Australia is now my home.

-I would love to explore every centimetre of these beautiful big Island, so in the attempt to achieve that I decided to spend my 2 weeks of leave for Christmas and see the heart of this land: Uluru.
+I would love to explore every centimetre of these beautiful big Island, therefore in the attempt to achieve that, I decided to spend my 2 weeks of leave for Christmas on a road trip to see the heart of this land: Uluru.

 Nobody knows how that freaking big red rock ended up there, right in the middle of nowhere.
 It is actually like a tip of an iceberg.
-A monstrous rock formation lies underneath for hundreds of km².
-But who cares!
-The only thought is enchanting.
+A monstrous rock formation lies underneath for hundreds of kms.

-I pack some stuff, my camping gear and a lot of water, and in the early morning of Christmas’ Eve I leave my nice and cosy apartment and hit the road.
+I packed some stuff, my camping gear and a lot of water, and in the early morning of Christmas’ Eve I left my nice and cosy apartment to hit the road.

-I started to prepare a few weeks before checking roads, sightseeing and various survival tips to get through the desert.
+I started to get ready a few weeks before, checking roads, sightseeing and various survival tips to get through the desert.

 I should mention that I drive an old piece of junk, a Daewoo Lanos 2001 that doesn’t even have air con.

-The car has been checked a couple of months before and everything seemed fine.
+The car has been checked a couple of months ago and everything seemed fine.
 We’ll see…

 Around 10 a.m.
-I finish putting all my stuff in the car and head to the petrol station.
-I fill the tank and finally set the navigator to my first stop: Coober Pedy, 2106 kilometres.
+I finished to put all my stuff in the car and headed to the petrol station.
+I filled the tank and finally set the navigator to my first stop: Coober Pedy, 2106 kilometres.

-I knew I had to drive a lot and I knew exactly how many kilometres I would have to drive, but see it there is different.
+I knew I had to drive a lot and I knew exactly how many kilometres I would have to drive, but to see it on the GPS is different.

-Full of excitement I start my trip, trying to avoid any contact with any human being.
+Full of excitement I started my trip, trying to avoid any possible contact with any human being.
 I don’t want to see anyone, don’t want to talk to anyone, this time is going to be only for myself, finally.

-The first few hundreds of km went a bit slow because I passed trough the Blue Mountains so every now and then I stopped to take some pictures.
+The first few hundreds of km went slowly because I passed trough the Blue Mountains so every now and then I stopped to take some pictures.